Mboo Mwanasilundu Muyunda

 Mboo Mwanasilundu Muyunda is regarded as the first Litunga (king) of the Lozi Kingdom in Zambia.

 He was a king of Lozi and a demigod, one of the sacred high chiefs of Barotseland.

 Biography

 His father was the god Nyambe.
 His mother was a mortal queen named Mbuyuwamwambwa, a daughter of Mwambwa.
-He was a stepson of the goddess Asase Ya.

 He was chosen as the first male ruler of the Lozi.
 He extended his realm by conquering the ba-Mishulundu, ba-Namale, ba-Mulinga, ba-Upangoma, ba-Liuwa, ba-Muenyi and the Mambowe.